rushiagr/npf/content/blog/better-aws-command-line-interface.md

     Enter root volume size in GBs: 8 r@rushi:~$

-Any feedback is welcome.
-Create a PR or issue, or comment below!
+Think this makes sense/no sense?
+Please write a comment below.
+Create a PR or issue for CCH development.
+I should totally think of a better name for the CLI tool :)

 Thank you :)